This section contains details of how novelWriter stores and handles the project data.

 The project itself requires a dedicated folder for storing its files where novelWriter will create

 its own “file system” where the folder and file hierarchy is described in a project XML file.
 This

 is the main project file in the project’s root folder with the name

 nwProject.nwx.
 This file

 also contains all the meta data required for the project, and a number of related project settings.

-If this file is lost or corrupted, the structure of the project is lost.
+If this file is lost or corrupted, the structure of the project is lost, although not the text itself.
 It is important to keep this file backed up, either through the built-in backup tool, or your own backup solution.

 The novelWriter project folder is structured so that it can easily be added to a version control

 system like git.
 If so, you may want to add a .gitignore file to exclude files with the

 extensions .json as JSON files are used to cache the index and various run-time settings and